 Check out these great upper elementary compound word activities.
-A detailed word list shows when to close or hyphenate a number of compound words.
+You’ll find a detailed word list that shows when to close or hyphenate several compound words.
 The foldable organizer works well with advanced or simple words.
+Check out this idea for an interactive anchor chart.
+It can be made in literally seconds.
 Games and activities will make learning fun.

 This Smart Notebook resource contains 15 pages of activities.
-Just click on the image to open the Smart Notebook file.
+You can find the link to access this Smart Notebook activity in the handout.

 Students write two words, one on each side of the organizer, that when put together will form a compound word.